khirotaka/wallflower/README.md

 ```

 ## Requirements 📝
 *   Python 3.6 or later
 *   NumPy
 *   SciPy

 ## 🛠 Build Package 📦
-if you want to build this package on your machine, you just follow this order.
+If you want to build this package on your machine, you just follow this order.

 1.  clone this repository
 1.  move `wallflower/` directory
 1.  `conda-build wallflower`

 ```shell script
 git clone https://github.com/khirotaka/wallflower.git